yalov/yalov.github.io/_collection/eyes-thanks.md

 So, a laptop is connected to a monitor — the app uses wide pictures folder, a laptop isn’t connected anywhere — the app uses FullHD pictures folder.

 ### Hotkeys
-`delete` — delete the displayed image from folder notification area icon `middle-click` — pause the timer
+`delete` — delete the displayed image from folder
+`middle-click` tray icon — pause the timer

 <br>